 4. Make it Good

 It’s just that you see so many that… aren’t.
 And it’s like what’s the point?
 Does that mean it needs to be expensive to make a book trailer?
 Not at all.
 The only thing that matters is feeling, the feeling you put into it, and the feeling your audience gets from watching it.
 Here’s one we made for an independent author who has high hopes for seeing his emotional memoir turned into a film.
-Below that, a trailer for another novel that was shot in just a few hours in one location.

 5. Don’t Overuse Stock Video

 Do use it, just don’t use only that.
 Part of the thing we had to overcome when we got started was the perception of book trailers as spammy.
 Which without a doubt they were and in certain cases still are.
 Rather than rely on found footage for your imagery, try and use stock footage sparingly, weaving it into the fabric of the trailer so it’s hard to spot.
-Here’s an example of a trailer we made that contains two stock images, the rest of the trailer is all footage we shot.
+Here’s an example of a trailer we made that contains only a few stock images, the rest of the trailer is all footage we shot.
 See if you can spot them.